Combinator or Plain Function? Reusing Features In PARSE.

 Why Don't Functions Know If Their Result is Being Used?

-Reason is: we can't reliably tell functions whether their main result is being used because the evaluator doesn't reliably know.
+We can't reliably tell functions whether their main result is being used because the evaluator doesn't reliably know.
 When you write an expression like:

-do [collect [keep <keep> keep <me>], (elide print "Vanish!)]
+eval [collect [keep <keep> keep <me>], (elide print "Vanish!)]

 There's no psychic way for us to tell the COLLECT that we're going to be evaluating to the [<keep> <me>] block.
 It's an imperative language that flows left to right, and we don't know until after the ELIDE has run that it didn't produce anything.